The OB-6 is a result of unique collaboration between two legends in the synth industry, Dave Smith and Tom Oberheim

 When to Update Your OS

 Most OS updates fix only minor bugs that most users never encounter.
 If you are experiencing a problem with your instrument, please contact Technical Support for help in diagnosing the cause before doing anything else.
-Unlike on computer, the OS on your instrument can never become corrupted, so re-installing your current OS won’t fix a hardware problem, and is not recommended.
+Unlike on a computer, the OS on your instrument can never become corrupted, so re-installing your current OS won’t fix a hardware problem, and is not recommended.
 In addition, loading an OS improperly could disable your instrument, leaving it in need of servicing.
 So if you have any questions or are unsure about what you’re doing, please contact us before attempting to update your instrument’s operating system.

 How to Update Your OS

 The OB-6 operating system is updated via MIDI.
 You will need a DAW, MIDI utility,or other application capable of opening and sending MIDI System Exclusive (SysEx) messages.
-MIDI-OX (Windows) and SysEx Librarian (Mac OS) are shareware MIDI utilities that can reliably be used to update DSI instruments.
+MIDI-OX (Windows) and SysEx Librarian (Mac OS) are shareware MIDI utilities that can reliably be used to update Oberheim instruments.
 You will also need either a USB cable (Type A to Type B connectors, like a typical USB printer cable) or a MIDI interface to transmit the SysEx file from your computer to the OB-6.

 The steps are: